DemocracyApps/storyflows/documentation/cards.md

 3. image - the URL of an image
 4. link - a valid hyperlink
 5. cardset - the id of a cardset to which the card belongs
-6. ordinal - the index of the card in the cardset (see note below)
+6. ordinal - the index of the card in the cardset
+  * Note: the use of _ordinal_ in the Card record reflects the Community Budget Explorer platform implementation.
+It may make more sense to let the Cardset store an ordered list of card ids and drop the _cardset_ field so that a card could be used in multiple cardsets.
 7. meta - a JSON object with information used to edit and process the card.
 This may include:
   1. Content type
   2. Required preprocessors